 The first person that you need to contact if you run into any problems is your loan servicer.
 Get in touch with them and tell them your problems in specifics.Get a collection of all the records and documentation with the original copies.
 Take notes of all the names of the agents you had a conversation with and record them.

 If your queries or compliant are not solved by your servicer, then you can get in touch with the Federal Student Aid Ombudsman Group for assistance.
 Once your information on account of the problem has been documented, the group will help you to get it solved in an honest and convenient way.

 Consumer Financial Protection Bureau (CFPB)

 The CFPB is the final option to consider when both of the options cannot help or address the issue.
-Submit a complaint which consists of all the details of what the servicer is doing wrong.
-Then the CFPB will get it to the servicer in order to address it.
-CFPB collects all the records of the complaint who have reported all servicer.
+Submit a complaint that consists of all the details of what the servicer is doing wrong.
+Then, the CFPB will get it to the servicer in order to address it.
+CFPB collects all the records of the complaints reported by borrowers.

 If you hold private student loans from a bank, the Credit Union is more or less a transparent loan servicer who oversees the activities.

-Getting hold of your original paperwork is the best thing to do after taking out your private student loan.
+Getting ahold of your original paperwork is the best thing to do after taking out your private student loan.

-Down the lane of starting repayment, after certain years, you are most likely to get in touch with the servicer who sends you bills, collects it and processes your payments.
+Later on down the line of starting repayment, you are most likely to get contacted by the servicer who then sends you bills, collects them, and processes your payments.
 It is also possible that your loans are sold by your lender.
 The current owner of your loan might not be a bank or financial institution.

 If you find yourself dissatisfied with the private loan servicer then try to resolve the situation with the servicer.
 You are still free to contact the CFPB for any help you may need.